Welcome Compatriots!

 Located north of Vinton, LA, west of the Delta Downs horse racing track, Niblett's Bluff Fort is a historical site that played a big part in the War Between The States.
 Some of the earthworks are still in their original location, some of the roads are the same, and the boat ramp is in about the same place.

 This copy of the map was passed from hand to hand until it ended up here.
-There is a signature at the bottom; if you can decipher it, please write with your info.
 The Louisiana Archives looked at this map and can't find anything similar in their files.

 The photo is a thumbnail; click it to bring a larger version to your screen: